BhoomiPatel28/Incubyte_Task_TDD_String_Calculator/README.md

 Task - 3 : It accpets the new line '\n' as delimeter along with ';' and return the sum of numbers.

 Task - 4 : It accepts the custom delimeters and return the sum of numbers.

+Task - 5 : It throws an exception when negative numbers are entered.